FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 }
 ```

+Here's how the user will look in the admin interface when they've been deactivated:

+{% include _image.liquid src="/assets/img/blogs/java-client-example/user-deactivated.png" alt="The new user has been deactivated." class="img-fluid" figure=false %}

 ## Reactivating a user

 Next, to reactivate the user we just deactivated (perhaps they paid their bill and are now itching to add some todos), let's use the `reactivateUser` method and provide the ID of the user as its parameter.